-Under currently-applicable EU law (the Rome Regulations), generally, UK national (English and Welsh, Scottish or Northern Irish) law will apply to non-contractual (e.g. personal injury) and contractual claims based on digital health delivery to consumers/patients in the UK, whatever the country of origin of the provider.
-The situation is not expected to change significantly post-Brexit.
+Previously, under EU law (the Rome Regulations), generally, UK national (English and Welsh, Scottish or Northern Irish) laws have applied to non-contractual (e.g. personal injury) and contractual claims based on digital health delivery to consumers/patients in the UK, whatever the country of origin of the provider.
+In accordance with retained EU law, the situation is not expected to change significantly post-Brexit, at least in the short term.